MrGuzior/newchat-server/README.md

 [Client github repository](https://github.com/MrGuzior/newchat-client)

 A chat app for browser desktop use (Not optimized for mobile screens).
-Server is written in TypeScript Note enviroment using Express and Socket.IO.
+Server is written in TypeScript Node enviroment using Express and Socket.IO.

 ## Install and Run